jcsargis00/Amazon_Vine_Analysis/README.md

 Using PySpark in Google Colab, the data was filtered to create a new DataFrame comprised of reviews with a total count of greater than or equal to 20 votes in order to select reviews more likely to be helpful and to avoid division by zero errors in future calculations.
 #
-Total Votes Greater than or Equal to 20 was stored in total_votes_df.
+Total Votes Greater than or equal to 20 was stored in total_votes_df.
 #
 ![totvotes20](https://github.com/jcsargis00/Amazon_Vine_Analysis/blob/main/images/totalvotes.PNG)
 #